It was my first foray on a stand up paddle board and I was a Nervous Nellie.

-I gulped, for they were not talking about stretching in lycra in a gym or even on the beach.
-They meant doing stunts (I shall call them) while standing on a giant surf board out in the marina.
+I gulped, for they were not talking about stretching my lycra in the gym or even on the beach.
+They meant doing stunts (I shall call them) while standing on a giant surf board out in the marina where boats come and go.

 Who knew SUP (stand up paddleboarding) could be an extreme sport?